Suraj-Badgujar/shareme/project_shareme_social_media-main/README.md

-# ShareMe Social Media Application
+## Suraj Badgujar
 ![ShareMe](https://i.ibb.co/8cLfj3X/image.png)

 ## Introduction
-This is a code repository for the corresponding video tutorial.
+This is a repository for the corresponding photo sharing social media app using Sanity and React.

-Using React, Tailwind & Sanity you'll learn how to build a Full Stack Social Media Application - from start to finish.
+Using React, Tailwind & Sanity.

-## Stay up to date with new projects
-New major projects coming soon, subscribe to the mailing list to stay up to date https://jsmasterypro.com/newsletter